Highlights

 The dataset involved domain-specific questions paired with detailed context passages and explanatory responses—ideal for a question-answering system.
 This dataset featured about 12K+ instruction-response pairs, reflecting real-world inquiries needing precise understanding.

-Setting up fine-tuning: The DiffuLLaMA framework
+Setting up diffusion LLM fine-tuning: The DiffuLLaMA framework

 We used the DiffuLLaMA implementation based on LLaMA-Factory, which extends diffusion models for language tasks.
 Our fine-tuning was performed in the ddm-sft (diffusion denoising model, supervised fine-tuning) stage, utilizing parameter-efficient LoRA adapters.